jupyterlab/jupyter-collaboration/docs/source/index.md

 To share a notebook with collaborators:

 1. Click the **Share** button in the top-right corner
+2. Check "Include token in URL" if sharing with non-authenticated users
-2. Copy the generated URL and send it to your collaborators
+3. Copy the generated URL and send it to your collaborators

 Collaborators will have full access to your JupyterLab environment, including the ability to edit and execute cells.